Luis Gerardo Méndez: Personal life

-Méndez was asked about his sexuality following an interview where he used a masculine form to refer to his past relationships.
+Méndez was asked about his sexuality following an interview in which he used masculine forms to refer to his past relationships.
 As of January 2016, he was in a relationship with Pablo Chemor.

-Méndez has a dog named Tuba, and they both appeared in a PETA campaign encouraging people to treat their pets as members of the family.
+Méndez has a dog named Tuba, and they both appeared in a PETA campaign encouraging people to treat their pets as family members.

 Awards and nominations

 For his role as Javi Noble in The Noble Family (2013), Méndez was nominated for the Ariel Award for Best Actor.
 He won a New York Latin ACE Awards for Best Supporting Actor in a Motion Picture for his role in Cantinflas (2014).
 In 2019, Méndez received a second Ariel Award nomination for Best Actor for his lead role in Bayoneta.